Dr. Louise Archer and Larissa Thelin in Svalbard

 08 Sep 2023

-For a brief six weeks in July and August this summer, Polar Bears International piloted the concept of a pop-up interpretive center In Longyearbyen, Svalbard, in partnership with the Svalbard Museum: the Polar Bears International Ice House, the most northern interpretive pop-up in the world.
-We chose Longyearbyen because it’s a popular stop-off for Arctic cruises, providing us with an opportunity to engage with visitors and inspire them to become involved in action on climate change.
+For a brief six weeks in July and August this summer, Polar Bears International piloted the concept of a pop-up interpretive center, the Polar Bears International Ice House, In Longyearbyen, Svalbard, Norway.
+Hosted in partnership with the Svalbard Museum, we chose Longyearbyen because it’s a popular stop-off for Arctic cruises, providing us with an opportunity to engage with visitors and inspire them to become involved in action on climate change.

 Ambassador Larissa Thelin with guests at the Ice House in Svalbard